Praeci/praeci.github.io/news/_posts/2017-11-01-willis-impeachment-overview.md

 ## 2017-2018 election

 Willis was elected the 2017-2018 Student Body Treasurer during Student Government elections for the 2017-2018 term.
 Results were announced on Feb.
-28. Willis got *56 percent* of the vote; his sole opposition, *Priya Loganathar*, received the other 44 percent.
+28. Willis got 56 percent of the vote; his sole opposition, Priya Loganathar, received the other 44 percent.
 Willis was sworn in a month later on March 29.

 ## Willis' summer duties